romaninsh/dorm/docs/src/1a-table.md

 In my next chapters I'll refer to `Table` but in most cases you should understand that most features would also work with `SqlTable` trait.

-This chapter was Rust-intensive, but you should now understand how entity types are used in DORM.
+This chapter was Rust-intensive, but you should now understand how entity types are used in Vantage.